Autumn: Etymology

 After the Greek era, the word continued to be used as the Old French word autompne (automne in modern French) or autumpne in Middle English, and was later normalised to the original Latin.
 In the Medieval period, there are rare examples of its use as early as the 12th century, but by the 16th century, it was in common use.

 Before the 16th century, harvest was the term usually used to refer to the season, as it is common in other West Germanic languages to this day (cf. Dutch herfst, German Herbst, and Scots hairst).
 However, as more people gradually moved from working the land to living in towns, the word harvest lost its reference to the time of year and came to refer only to the actual activity of reaping, and autumn, as well as fall, began to replace it as a reference to the season.

 The alternative word fall for the season traces its origins to old Germanic languages.
 The exact derivation is unclear, with the Old English fiæll or feallan and the Old Norse fall all being possible candidates.
-However, these words all have the meaning "to fall from a height" and are clearly derived either from a common root or from each other.
+However, these words all have the meaning 'to fall from a height' and are clearly derived either from a common root or from each other.
 The term came to denote the season in 16th-century England, a contraction of Middle English expressions like "fall of the leaf" and "fall of the year".
 Compare the origin of spring from "spring of the leaf" and "spring of the year".

-During the 17th century, Englishmen began emigrating to the new North American colonies, and the settlers took the English language with them.
+During the 17th century, English settlers began emigrating to the new North American colonies, and took the English language with them.
 While the term fall gradually became nearly obsolete in Britain, it became the more common term in North America.

 The name backend, a once common name for the season in Northern England, has today been largely replaced by the name autumn.